HOKURIKU-SHINETSU Niigata Snow, rice and sake

 Murakami Carved Lacquerware

 Cherry blossoms bloom across the area in early April, followed by tulips and roses.
-Join the locals in rice planting, or taste the elegant brews at the Sake-no-jin Festival.
+Join the locals in rice planting, or taste the elegant brews at the Niigata Sake Fair.

 In summer, the prefecture's precious rice paddies turn a lush green.
 It's prime time for outdoor activities, including the Fuji Rock music festival and many fireworks displays.